Nacha Operating Rules

 Potential Impacts

-• Originators/Third-Party Service Providers/ODFIs of these types of transactions will need to update their systems to utilize the required Company Entry Description(s).
+• Originators/Third-Party Service Providers/ODFIs of these types of transactions should ensure their systems utilize the required Company Entry Description(s).

-• RDFIs may choose to take advantage of intelligence enabled by new descriptors, but they would not be required to act as a result of these descriptions.
+• RDFIs may choose to take advantage of intelligence enabled by these descriptors, but they are not required to act as a result of these descriptions.

 FAQs Section